RedHatProductSecurity/rapidast/docs/USER-GUIDE.md

 ```
 config:
+  results:
     exclusions:
       enabled: True # Set to 'False' to temporarily disable all filtering rules, while keeping your defined rules for future use
       rules:
         - name: "Exclude findings on admin paths"
           description: "This rule filters out any findings located on URLs that start with 'https://admin.example.com'"
           cel_expression: '.result.locations.exists(loc, loc.physicalLocation.artifactLocation.uri.startsWith("https://admin.example.com"))'
         - name: "Exclude a specific known false positive rule ID"
           description: "Filters out findings with the exact rule ID 'DAST-1234-KnownFP'.
 This is ideal for specific findings that your security team has already reviewed and confirmed as not exploitable or irrelevant"
           cel_expression: '.result.ruleId == "DAST-1234-KnownFP"'
         - name: "Exclude rule ID 10112 with specific unauthorized response"
           description: "Filters out findings with rule ID '10112' only when their associated web response is 401.
 This helps narrow down false positives for this particular rule"
           cel_expression: '.result.ruleId == "10112" && .result.webResponse.statusCode == 401'
 ```

 ### MacOS